 We started with cross-country skiing around the five-kilometer Activity Barn Loop and ventured out a bit onto the North Valley Rail Trail.
 The day began in heavy fog, but eventually cleared to bluebird skies and sparkling snow.
 Snowshoes and snow-bikes can be rented from the Activity Barn and used on the same trails.

-When Frank and the horses returned us to the Activity Barn, we grabbed inner tubes, hopped on the conveyor belt for a ride to the top of the hill, and began the snow tubing fun.
+We grabbed inner tubes, hopped on the conveyor belt for a ride to the top of the hill, and began the snow tubing fun.
 The 800-foot tubing lanes are fast and thrilling.
 It’s a whirling, twirling, snow-in-your-face, kind of fun that we all love.
 We were laughing so hard by the end of each run that it took a minute before we could get up and walk over to the magic carpet lift for another ride.

 On the drive back to Boise we all agreed that while we packed as much into three days as we could, there was still much more around McCall to explore.
 We hope to make a winter visit an annual tradition.